Lee Evans (comedian): Stand-up comedy

 Evans toured the UK again in 2011 with a new stand-up act entitled "Roadrunner", with 50 dates starting in Bournemouth in August, running until November in Cardiff.
 He appeared at the Wyvern Theatre, Swindon, on 10 June to test his new material for the "Roadrunner" tour.
 He then sold out Bristol's Colston Hall for three nights to perfect his routine in July.
 The tour visited most of the UK's major cities, plus two nights in Dublin, and included four nights in Wembley Arena and four in the O2 Arena, meaning around 100,000 seats in London alone.
 Tickets went on sale 15 October 2010 at 9 am.

-Evans sold £7,000,000 worth of tickets the first day they went on sale.
+Evans sold £7 million worth of tickets the first day they went on sale.
 Due to popular demand, there were a further 17 dates added to the tour in the Bournemouth International Centre, Brighton Centre, Motorpoint Arena Nottingham, Wembley Arena, the National Indoor Arena, The O2 London, Liverpool Arena, Motorpoint Arena Cardiff, Odyssey Complex Belfast and The O2 Dublin.
 This brought the tour up to 67 dates in 14 cities which is eight more than the record-breaking tour of 2008.
+In 2010, Evans received an Honorary Doctorate of the Arts at the University of East London's graduation ceremony.
 In 2011, he was honoured by the British Comedy Awards with the Channel 4 Award for Special Contribution to Comedy.
 In November 2014, Evans announced on The Jonathan Ross Show that he was retiring from stand-up comedy to spend more time with his wife and daughter.